SteshenkoMA/MailBotJenkinsTrigger/README.md

 # MailBotJenkinsTrigger
-Parse inbox letters for jenkins request and trigger its tasks
+A program that:

+1) connects to MS Exchange server (EWS)
+2) reads inbox letters with specific subject
+3) parses the json request
+4) if request contains Jenkins tasks, it triggers these tasks at Jenkins server

+Main libs:
+а) ews-java-api
+б) jenkins-cli